shahidulllah/shahidulllah/README.md

 ## Hi there 👋, This is Shahidullah

-I am a dedicated web developer with expertise in the MERN stack, specializing in building dynamic, responsive, and scalable web applications.
+A dedicated full stack developer with expertise in the MERN stack, specializing in building dynamic, responsive, and scalable web applications.
 With a strong passion for continuous learning and innovation, I excel in solving complex challenges and crafting user-focused solutions.

 My technical skill set includes HTML, CSS, TailwindCSS, JavaScript, React, Node.js, MongoDB, and Express, enabling me to deliver robust, efficient, and maintainable applications.
 From full-stack solutions to frontend-specific projects, my portfolio demonstrates versatility, adaptability, and a drive for excellence.